Andbram/Face_Rec/README.md

 git clone https://github.com/Andbram/face_rec.git
 ```

 Next enter this into the terminal to download the tools needed to run the face_rec tool.
+This process will take alot of time.
 ```
 cd face_rec
 chmod +x install.sh